 ASAC: Appalachian Substance Abuse Coalition for prevention Treatment & Recovery

 The Appalachian Substance Abuse Coalition’s mission is to inform and engage our communities to understand, own, and address the epidemic of substance abuse and misuse.
 The vision of the coalition is to have safe, healthy, and prosperous communities with effective prevention, treatment, recovery, and support resources.
-ASAC is an umbrella Coalition that serves as a consortium of ten substance abuse coalitions throughout the Southwest region representing the counties of Bland, Carroll, Grayson , Lee, Russell, Scott, Smith, Tazewell, Washington, Wise, Wythe and the cities of Bristol, Galax, Norton and Wise.
+ASAC is an umbrella Coalition that serves as a consortium of ten substance abuse coalitions throughout the Southwest region representing the counties of Bland, Buchanan, Carroll, Dickenson, Grayson , Lee, Russell, Scott, Smyth, Tazewell, Washington, Wise, Wythe and the cities of Bristol, Galax, and Norton.

 ASAC evolves and operates through strategic planning to assess and implement strategies which address the substance use problem in SW Virginia.
 ASAC follows SAMHSA’s Strategic Prevention Framework (SPF) planning process for preventing substance use and misuse.
 The effectiveness of the SPF begins with a clear understanding of community needs and involves community members in all stages of the planning process.
 The SPF planning process is data driven, requires a team approach and focuses on a population-level of change.
 Having the SPF system in place insures that efforts towards OUD reach all ages.